Logiqx/gps-details/docs/devices/garmin/power/README.md

 The "Max Battery" setting uses "GPS + Galileo", and not "GPS Only".

 I initially expected "Max Battery" to be the same as UltraTrac, but it records more frequently.
 It can use either 1 or 5 second recording interval for track points, regardless of the "every second" setting.

 n.b.
 The phrase "*records track points and sensor data less frequently*" also appears in the fenix 7 and fenix 8 manuals:

 > **UltraTrac** - **Records track points and sensor data less frequently**.
 Enabling the UltraTrac feature increases battery life but decreases the quality of recorded activities.
 You should use the UltraTrac feature for activities that demand longer battery life and for which frequent sensor data updates are less important.

+It should be noted that "max battery" is not the same as the legacy UltraTrac mode.